 Everyone volunteers for different reasons – for some people it’s simple altruism, whereas others volunteer as a way to develop Employability skills which help to make them more employable.

-Whether you’ve volunteered for the Students’ Union (perhaps in a sports club or society, or even as a rep or SU Activator), or you’ve volunteered in the community, we want to make sure that you’re recognised for the hours you’ve put in.
+Whether you’ve volunteered for the Students’ Union (perhaps in a sports club or society, or even as a rep or SU Volunteer), or you’ve volunteered in the community, we want to make sure that you’re recognised for the hours you’ve put in.

 Benefits of Volunteering